-Roasted Beets and Sweets in Brown Butter Maple Glaze are going to be your go-to side dish for Thanksgiving, Holidays or any dinner at home!
+Roasted Beets and Sweets in Brown Butter Maple Glaze are going to be your go-to side dish for Thanksgiving, Christmas or any dinner at home!
+An easy roasted beets recipe that everyone will gobble up!

 Start out by peeling and cubing the potatoes and beets.
-This will be the most time consuming part of the recipe but still it only took about 15 minutes.
+This will be the most time consuming part of the recipe but still should only take you about 15 minutes or so.
+Get the kids in the kitchen and have them do the peeling for you!

-Toss the beets and sweet potatoes with salt and pepper and oil and roast for 30 minutes.
+Toss the beets and sweet potatoes with salt and pepper and olive oil and bake in the oven for 30 minutes.

-A whole stick of butter goes into the pan with 3 or 4 thyme sprigs…wait until that butter gets brown, add in the maple syrup and remove it from the heat.
+A whole stick of butter goes into the pan with 3 or 4 thyme sprigs…wait until that butter gets brown, add in real maple syrup and then remove it from the heat.

-When you take them out again after 15 minutes they will look like this…
+When you take them out again after 15 minutes they’re going to look like this…

 I’m going to say on the level of indulgent foods at a Thanksgiving table these Roasted Beets and Sweets in Brown Butter Maple Glaze are way down there on the list.